Testing Staging Environment

 2. Trigger after deployment

 Once your staging deployment completes, call the webhook with the commit SHA.
-This links test results to the commit on GitHub as a check run.
+If the SHA belongs to the repository connected to this TesterArmy project, TesterArmy creates a best-effort GitHub Check Run.

 GitHub Actions

-TESTERARMY_WEBHOOK_URL- the full webhook URL including the secret.TESTERARMY_TARGET_URL- staging environment URL (e.g.https://staging.myapp.com).
+TESTERARMY_WEBHOOK_URL- the full webhook URL including the secret.TESTERARMY_STAGING_ENVIRONMENT_ID- the saved Staging environment ID from Project Settings -> Test environments.

 3. View results

-When tests finish, results appear in two places:
+When tests finish, results appear in TesterArmy and can also appear in GitHub:

-- TesterArmy dashboard - full run details with screenshots and logs.
+- TesterArmy dashboard - always contains full run details with screenshots and logs.

 How commitSha works

-- When tests complete, the check run updates to success or failure with a link to the full results.
+- When tests complete, the check run updates with the batch summary.

 Troubleshooting